jalepeno/Ecmg.Operations/README.md

 ﻿Ecmg.Operations.dll is a .NET Core library for defining operations and processes to perform on documents.
 These operations may be composed into complex processes, such as migrations.
-It is a free version of a portion of the Content Transformation Services framework originally created by Ernie Bahr.
+It is a free version of a portion of the Content Transformation Services framework.